chuhuangXY/webapi-assignment1/README.md

 ```
 1. This will search the book by ISBN and check quantity if is available.
 2. If the quantity is zero, it will display `Book not found.'`
-3. If found, display `Book Title: "bookTitle", ISBN: "bookISBN" has been borrowed.`,
+3. If found, display `Book Title: "bookTitle", ISBN: "bookISBN" has been borrowed.` and quantity will reduce.

 ## Function 4 - Change Book Quantity
 Add this code to the app.js to call the function 4